Bottle-feeding Consultation

 · Support days are non-refundable.

 If the support days are not used within the 2 week period, they will be forfeited.
-This is largely because our consultants restrict the number of consultations each day, to accomodate support for their clients and support time is allocated to each day.
+This is largely because our consultants restrict the number of consultations each day, to accommodate support for their clients and support time is allocated to each day.
 Only in the event that a consultation is cancelled will support be refunded.

 Support days are to be used for the issue consultation is booked.
 If any new issues, a consultation for relevant issue will be required.